macintacos/ever-present-filenames/README.md

 ## Configuration

-Go to "Appearance" > "Ever Present Filenames" to edit the appearance of the overlay.
+Go to "Appearance" > "Ever Present Filenames" to edit the settings for the plugin.
 <!-- Plugin description end -->

 ## Installation